atosci/movie-info/Readme.md

 The Atosci movie database is an application that let the user search for movie information on a web page.
 The application uses the api from OMDB to get the movie information.

+#### The purpose of this application

+This application will be used for the Jenkins pipeline to demonstrate that the pipeline can build, test and deploy the three microservices successfully.

 ## Microservices

 The application is build out of three microservices: Movie-info, Movie-rating and Movie-catalog.